martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 # Introduction

+CUBIC has been adopted as the default TCP congestion control algorithm in the Linux, Windows, and Apple stacks, and has been used and deployed globally.
+Extensive, decade-long deployment experience in vastly different Internet scenarios has convincingly demonstrated that CUBIC is safe for deployment on the global Internet and delivers substantial benefits over traditional AIMD congestion control.
+It is therefore to be regarded as the current standard for TCP congestion control.

-The low utilization problem of traditional TCP in fast and long-distance networks is well documented in {{K03}} and {{?RFC3649}}.
+The design of CUBIC was motivated by the well-documented problem traditional TCP has with  low utilization over fast and long-distance networks {{K03}}{{?RFC3649}}.
 This problem arises from a slow increase of the congestion window following a congestion event in a network with a large bandwidth-delay product (BDP). {{HKLRX06}} indicates that this problem is frequently observed even in the range of congestion window sizes over several hundreds of packets.
-This problem is equally applicable to all Reno-style TCP standards and their variants, including TCP-Reno
-{{!RFC5681}}, TCP-NewReno {{!RFC6582}}{{!RFC6675}}, SCTP {{?RFC4960}},
-and TFRC {{!RFC5348}}, which use the same linear increase function for window growth.
+This problem is equally applicable to all Reno-style TCP standards and their variants, including TCP-Reno {{!RFC5681}}, TCP-NewReno {{!RFC6582}}{{!RFC6675}}, SCTP {{?RFC4960}}, and TFRC {{!RFC5348}}, which use the same linear increase function for window growth.
 We refer to all Reno-style TCP standards and their variants collectively as "AIMD TCP" below because they use the Additive Increase and Multiplicative Decrease algorithm (AIMD).

 CUBIC, originally proposed in {{HRX08}}, is a modification to the congestion control algorithm of traditional AIMD TCP to remedy this